anilanar/circleci-dotenv/README.md

 # anilanar/dotenv

 Reuse .env files in your repo by sourcing them and making them available in your environment as environment variables.
+You can also check the [registry page](https://circleci.com/orbs/registry/orb/anilanar/dotenv).

 ## Usage